yugabyte/yugabyte-db/README.md

 ## Supported APIs

 In terms of data model and APIs, YugaByte supports the following on top of a common core data platform:
-* [Cassandra Query Language (CQL)](https://docs.yugabyte.com/api/cassandra/) - with enhancements to support ACID transactions in the works
+* [Cassandra Query Language (CQL)](https://docs.yugabyte.com/api/cassandra/) - with strong consistency, distributed ACID transactions, low latency secondary indexes and a native JSONB data type
 * [Redis](https://docs.yugabyte.com/api/redis/) - as a full database with automatic sharding, clustering, elasticity
 * PostgreSQL (in progress) - with linear scalability, high availability and fault tolerance